Photoelectric effect: 20th century

 Einstein's work predicted that the energy of individual ejected electrons increases linearly with the frequency of the light.
-Perhaps surprisingly, the precise relationship had not at that time been tested.
+The precise relationship had not at that time been tested.
 By 1905 it was known that the energy of photoelectrons increases with increasing frequency of incident light and is independent of the intensity of the light.
 However, the manner of the increase was not experimentally determined until 1914 when Millikan showed that Einstein's prediction was correct.

 The photoelectric effect helped to propel the then-emerging concept of wave–particle duality in the nature of light.
 Light simultaneously possesses the characteristics of both waves and particles, each being manifested according to the circumstances.
 The effect was impossible to understand in terms of the classical wave description of light, as the energy of the emitted electrons did not depend on the intensity of the incident radiation.
 Classical theory predicted that the electrons would 'gather up' energy over a period of time, and then be emitted.

+The quantum of light was given its modern name by Gilbert N. Lewis when he coined the term 'photon' in his letter "The Conservation of Photons" to Nature published in 18 December 1926.

+21st century

+Research in recent years on the photoelectric effect has been focused on measurements on emission time of photoelectrons.
+For long, it was believed that photoemission is an instantaneous process.
+However, a seminal role in this field was played by experimental techniques on attosecond generation of pulses of light for studies on electron dynamics, which was recognised through the 2023 Nobel Prize in physics to Pierre Agostini, Ferenc Krausz and Anne L'Huillier.
+For example, in 2010, it was discovered that electron emission takes 20 attoseconds and that photoemission is associated with complex multielectron correlations and is not a single-electron process.
+In a more recent work in the context of tungsten, measurements on photoelectron emission indicated that around 100 attoseconds are required to liberate an electron.
+In another research, the value was found to be 45 attoseconds.
+A broad consensus is emerging towards the fact that photoemission is not instantaneous and involves finite time.

+The role of electric field in photoelectric effect has also been empirically studied and it was found that electromagnetic radiation with a specific orientation of electric field can excite electrons leading to enhanced emission in the Terahertz range.